 Does this mean that, if you want to burn more fat, you should avoid low intensity exercise?
 Not necessarily.
 There are some specific things you can do to burn more fat and it all starts with how and how much you exercise.

-I have a massive success rate on clients who have to train for weight loss,so i would suggest you give me a call,or email me,and get started as soon as possible..,who knows in 3 months from now,you could be 10-15 kg’s down….
+I have a massive success rate on clients who have to train for weight loss, so i would suggest you contact me,and get started as soon as possible..,who knows in 3 months from now,you could be 10-15 kg’s down….